 Cities this is good for…You can adapt this approach to any city.
-We’ve enjoyed Hannover, Kiel and sections of Berlin & Edinburgh this way.
+We’ve enjoyed Hannover, Kiel , Leipzig and sections of Berlin & Edinburgh this way.

 Indoors and Outdoors.

 Cities this is good for… Anywhere!
-A great budget option as most parks & gardens are free and most cities offer up some free or low cost indoor options.
+A great budget option as every city has free parks and gardens, and there’s always a free or low cost indoor option.

 Seek out the Stories.

 If you want to see a different side to a city than the well worn tourist trail, seek out the stories.
 Blogs are a great source of inspiration for this, I discovered the poignant tale of the Rabbits of Berlin via a blog post and we spent an enjoyable morning finding them, then strolling Berlinstreets back to Museum Island.